The microdisplay, reinvented.

 Built to scale

 • MEMS is “mechanical”, built from silicon using trusted processes.
 These are the same used for microchips for phones, cars, and medical devices.
-These factories already exist all over the United States.
+These factories already exist throughout the United States.

-No new facilities, no risky new chemistry, and no reliance on rare skills.
-High yields, lower cost, made with equipment and expertise America already leads in.
+Existing facilities support the processes required by our technology.
+High yields, low cost, made with equipment and expertise America already leads in.

 MEMS